 WC: Yes, he definitely understood the value of good design, that design should reflect the [new] thinking of the time.
 He had a law background but became director of art museums as an art lover; in 1954 he bought the first Picasso in Holland, for which people thought he was crazy.
 He went on to buy many more pieces and this is how he developed the collection of the Stedelijk.

 MCP: You said in your presentation that the director would always critique your work but not until after it was done.
 Was his critique ever harsh?

-MCP: When you became director [of the Boijmans van Beuningen Museum] you were then the client.
-Did you take anything from your time as designer for the Stedelijk that helped you in commissioning design for the museum?
+MCP: When you became Director [of the Boijmans van Beuningen Museum] you were then the client.
+Did you take anything from your time as a designer for the Stedelijk that helped you in commissioning design for the museum?

 MCP: Do you think 8vo felt daunted working with you and on such a large undertaking?